Windows App: Upload Documents

 5. Select all the cells with the formula applied (column B) and copy them.

 6. Create a notepad file in the same folder and paste the value into it.
-Then save the file as type All files with the name Script.bat and close it.
+Save the file, naming it Script.bat and selecting the All files file type.
+Then close it.

 7. Open Script.bat to run the script.
 It will rapidly create folders in bulk.

 Now you're ready to use the Bulk Upload feature to quickly move all the folders to TaxDome.
-For more details, go here.
+Here are more details.

 Viewing the upload history